IT Contractor Tax - Accountants for Contractors

 3. Employers' National Insurance

 Limited companies pay Class 1 NICs on the salaries paid to their employees.
-As your 'employer', your company will therefore be liable to pay 13.8% on the salary you draw above £148 per week (2013/14).
+As your ’employer’, your company pays 13.8% of the salary you draw at or above £175 per week (£9,100 per year).

 4. Employees' National Insurance

-Employees (including limited company directors) also pay Class 1 NICs on their earnings.
-The rates are 12% between £149 and £797 per week, and 2% on earnings above £797 per week.
+Employees (including limited company directors) also pay Class 1 NICs on their earnings, as follows:

-Read more in out guide to National Insurance.
+Read more in our guide to National Insurance.

 5. Income Tax

-Any salary you draw as a limited company director is subject to standard PAYE (Pay as your Earn) taxation.
+Any salary you draw as a limited company director is subject to standard PAYE (Pay as your Earn) tax.

 If you earn above £100,000, the value of the personal allowance is removed by £1 for every £2 over this threshold.